Workshop on Artificial Intelligence Models and Artifacts for Business Intelligence Applications, Third Edition

 Full and Short papers will be published in Proceedings by Springer, in several books of the Lecture Notes in Networks and Systems series.

-Published Full and Short papers will be submitted for indexation by WoS, SCOPUS, DBLP, and Google Scholar, among others, and will be available in the SpringerLink Digital Library.
+Full and short papers accepted and registered will be published in Proceedings by Springer, in several volumes of the Lecture Notes in Networks and Systems book series, will be submitted for indexation by Scopus, WoS, DBLP, Google Scholar, among others, and will be available in the SpringerLink Digital Library.

 Types of Submissions